Street Evangelism and The Law

 Many Christians are worried about sharing their faith on the streets as they are unsure about the law and what rights that they have.

 Street evangelism and the law is a topic that we receive lots of emails about.
 Many Christians are worried about sharing their faith, particularly on the streets.
 There are many great resources out their about the rights and freedoms that we have as Christians.
-The Evangelical Alliance has produced a very useful resource called Speak Up outlining your rights and freedoms as a Christian.
+The Christian Institute has produced a Street Preacher’s Charter outlining the rights and responsibilities of street preachers and the Evangelical Alliance has produced a very useful resource called Speak Up outlining your rights and freedoms as a Christian.

 We have produced a video entitled Street Evangelism and the Law which can be viewed on our YouTube channel.